luaguides

 end

 Other possible mode values: link, socket, char device, block device, named pipe.
+On most real-world filesystems, however, you’ll only encounter file and directory, with the occasional link when symlinks are in play.

-If you only need one attribute, pass it as a second argument — this avoids building the whole table:
+If you only need one attribute, pass it as a second argument: this avoids building the whole table:

 local size = lfs.attributes("/bin/ls", "size")